Jack Twyman: Maurice Stokes

-Legacy: Twyman–Stokes Teammate of the Year Award

 On June 9, 2013, the NBA announced that both Twyman and Maurice Stokes would be honored with an annual award in their names, the Twyman–Stokes Teammate of the Year Award, which recognizes the player that embodies the league's ideal teammate that season.

-Personal
+Personal life

 Twyman later became a food company executive (Super Food Services, Dayton, OH), and made more than $3 million when he sold the company in 1996.

 In 2004, when the Basketball Hall of Fame inducted Maurice Stokes, Twyman accepted the honor on his behalf.
 Earlier, Twyman said of his care of Maurice Stokes, simply, ”That’s what friends are for.”
 He added, ”He (Maurice) taught us a lot.
 We learned a lot from him, we’re honored to have had the opportunity to be associated with him.”

 Twyman died on May 31, 2012, in Cincinnati from complications of blood cancer.
 Twyman was survived by his wife of 57 years Carole, his son, Jay; three daughters, Julie, Lisa and Michele; and 14 grandchildren.